gmagannaDevelop/gmagannaDevelop.github.io/experience.md

 <p style="text-align: justify">
 After finishing a PostDoc at <a href="https://www.caltech.edu/"> Caltech </a>, Marco Heinen became an associate professor at DCI, in the Physical Engineering Departement.
-He requested Francisco Saste to refer him to undergraduate students who were interested in Statistical mechanics and/or Computer science.
+He requested Francisco Sastre to refer him to undergraduate students who were interested in Statistical mechanics and/or Computer science.
 I was amongst that group of students, we thus started working together.
+With Marco my work mostly focused on the following tasks:
 </p>

 - Development of ideal gas simulations.
 Aproximating the radial distribution function with